gyorilab/emmaa/doc/model_config.rst

         }

 - `filter` : dict, optional
-    Configuration of a statements used for statistics generation (e.g. to not include external statements into statistics).
+    Configuration of a statement filter used for statistics generation (e.g. to not include external statements into statistics).
     The filter dictionary should have the following fields:

     - `conditions` : dict